ToastyStudent/17-Homework/gist-template.md

 * "[\.]": The corresponding string can contain the special characters: backslash (\) and period (.)

-* Examples fitting this criteria: "com", "net", "gov"
+* Examples fitting these criteria: "com", "net", "gov"

 ### Quantifiers

-Qunatifiers are used the limits of the string that either the entire regex or an individual section of the regex's string matches.
+Quantifiers are used to define the limits of the string that either the entire regex or an individual section of the regex's string matches.

 Specifically, the Quantifers being used in the email regex: